This site is intended for U.S. healthcare professionals.

 Clinical signs and symptoms of CRS may include, but are not limited to, fever, hypoxia, chills, hypotension, tachycardia, headache, and elevated liver enzymes.

 Initiate therapy according to the ELREXFIO step-up dosing schedule to reduce risk of CRS and monitor patients following administration of ELREXFIO accordingly.
-Administer pretreatment medications prior to each dose in the step-up dosing schedule to reduce the risk of CRS.
+Administer pretreatment medications prior to each dose in the step-up dosing schedule to reduce risk of CRS.

 Counsel patients to seek medical attention should signs or symptoms of CRS occur.
 At the first sign of CRS, evaluate patients immediately for hospitalization.
 Manage CRS according to the recommendations and consider further management per current practice guidelines.
 Withhold or permanently discontinue ELREXFIO based on severity.